aws/aws-cdk-rfcs/text/0308-cli-advisories.md

   }
 ```

 3. Create a PR with this change and wait for an approval.
+Only SDMs have
+   permission to approve PRs in this repository.
-When the PR gets
-   merged, the advisory will be visible to all CLI installations.
-The GitHub
+4. When the PR gets merged, the advisory will be visible to all CLI
-   issue will also be automatically updated with the information contained in
+   installations.
+The GitHub issue will also be automatically updated with the
-   the file.
-All the necessary tags will also be added automatically.
+   information contained in the file.
+All the necessary tags will also be added
+   automatically.
-4. You can keep updating the issue normally, as new information comes in, but
+5. You can keep updating the issue normally, as new information comes in, but
    you're not allowed to touch the sections auto-generated from the advisories
    file.